philliplord14/Ai-product-strategy/02-the-moat/kill-switch.md

 Performance and specific recommondations vs generic industry wide data.
 No context of specific goals the company is trying to achieve (although this could be added) however not on a user by user or team level making it hard to switch

-HAVE DONE THE ABOVE IN A FORMATE I COULD WORK WITH AS COULD MAKE THE TABLES FORAMTE CORRECTLY
+HAVE DONE THE ABOVE IN A FORMATE I COULD WORK WITH AS COULD MAKE THE TABLES FORAMTE CORRECTLY - SEE BELOW

 **Provider dependency & portability risk**
 How exposed is K.i Pro if Azure OpenAI changes pricing, ships a competing product, or becomes unreliable — and what needs to change before that becomes a crisis.
 PORTABILITY SCORE